phpDocumentor/FlyFinder/README.md

 - IsHidden (this specification will return `true` when a file or directory is hidden,
 - HasExtension (this specification will return `true` when a file or directory has the specified extension),
 - InPath (this specification will return `true` when a file is in the given path.
 Wildcards are allowed.)
+  - note that this path should be considered relative to the `$filesystem`'s path

 Specifications can be instantiated as follows: